Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/27

+It has been a week since really doing anything, and it is time for me to begin the next phase, which is to begin more systematic work on Theorizer.
+The next step will be be to build a more user friendly UI for the neural network, and build a more flexible neural network for chord classification.
+This the neural network will be more like a markov chain, where each note will go in individually, with possible Chord classifications being churned out at each step.
+The UI will need to be build with something more lightweight, and I'm basically going to rebuild it from scratch.
+Remember, the goal here is to basically preserve my entire knowledge of classical music in an AI, and make an academic contribution to AI and musicology through this project.

 ## 11/18

 There are a lot of things I'd like to learn and do in the academic realm, like implement a microprocessor, a computer OS, and study other topics, but my energies should go toward important tasks.
 At this point, I have to implement the Bellman Ford algorithm on Codesignal, and finish the Webaudio advanced tutorial.
 The next thing is to do some research into what exactly Rails is.
 I remember learning how to use it, but now I want to do some reading more deeply into everything that is contains and why I would choose rails over another language's monolith, or over a cloud backend framework.
 The next questions on my mind is whether to pursue data engineering of full stack development.
 Honestly, I'm more interested in learning data engineering, but I will keep applying for web dev roles.
 I can do both.
 I can do a data engineering project for Theorizer I think, and I can apply to both kinds of roles, 5 each a week (frontend, full stack, and data engineering), and I can make myself available for freelance to keep up my resume.